..

 To expedite the procedure, cover the drain with a stopper.
 The two components will react with one another and begin to foam.
 Let the mixture sit for roughly an hour for it to function.

-Step Three: Rinse the drain
+Step three: Rinse the drain

 Proceed to use hot water to rinse the drain.

-Step Four: Use a drain snake
+Step four: Use a drain snake

 The drain snake will be used as the final stage in this adventure.
 This is a long, thin plastic piece of equipment with plastic hooks running along the edges.
 You can get one of the cheaper ones at your local hardware shop.
 If you cannot find one, you can substitute it with a coat hanger.